What Is A Personality Disorder?

 - Obsessive-compulsive personality disorder (OCPD)

-PDs are very difficult to treat.
+PDs are challenging to treat.
 This is because it can be hard to break through to a person who has a PD.
 This makes it difficult to explain how their behavior negatively affects them.
 Treatment is different for each PD because each has different causes and symptoms.